-The term 'IRA Custodian' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'IRA Custodian' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An IRA custodian is commonly represented by some form of a financial institution.
 This would likely be a brokerage or a bank.
 These Individual Retirement Accounts’ custodians have the job of protecting your assets in your IRA.

 Per the rules of the Internal Revenue Service, such IRA custodians have to be financial institutions that are approved.
 People can not choose to perform the role of an IRA custodian.
 In order for institutions that are not financial in nature to perform the responsibilities of such IRA custodians, they have to receive a special approval issued to them by the Internal Revenue Service.

 These IRA Custodians actually carry out the transactions that the clients request of them.
 They also file any and all reports, maintain all required records of anything done on the account as a custodian, and send out statements and notices for taxes, either of which may be mandated by law or the agreement for custodianship.